2021 Canadian census

 The 2021 Canadian census was a detailed enumeration of the Canadian population with a reference date of May 11, 2021.
-It follows the 2016 Canadian census, which recorded a population of 35,151,728.
-The overall response rate was 98%, which is slightly lower than the response rate for the 2016 census.
-It recorded a population of 36,991,981, a 5.2% increase from 2016.
+It recorded a total national population of 36,991,981 – a 5.2% increase over the five years from 2016.
+The 2021 census followed the 2016 Canadian census, which recorded a population of 35,151,728, and will be succeeded by Canada's 2026 census.
+The overall response rate in 2021 was 98%, slightly lower than the response rate for the 2016 census.

 Planning

 Consultation on census program content was from September 11 to December 8, 2017.
 The census was conducted by Statistics Canada, and was contactless as a result of the COVID-19 pandemic in Canada.
 The agency had considered delaying the census until 2022.

 About 900 supervisors and 31,000 field enumerators were hired to conduct the door-to-door survey of individuals and households who had not completed the census questionnaire by late May or early June.
 Canvassing agents wore masks and maintained a physical distance to comply with COVID-19 safety regulations.